-- Any interest which accrues to a person during the previous year is added to his gross total income. - Interest is taxable on due basis whether received or not. - Interest on securities issued by the Govt. of India is considered to be accrued in India even if enforced to pay outside India. - Interest accrues on the name of the person on whose name securities stand on the date of accrual of interest.
+Any interest which accrues to a person during the previous year is added in his gross total interest.

+- Interest is taxable on due basis whether received or not.
+It is immaterial whether the assessee has received it or not. - Interest on securities issued by the Govt. of India is considered to be accrued in India even if enforced to pay outside India. - Interest accrues on the name of the person on whose name securities stand on the date of accrual of interest.
+It is immaterial that he purchased these securities a few days earlier than the date of accrual of interest.
+He has to include full interest in his gross total income.